[Skip to Content]

 Not every baby will have all these symptoms.
 It depends on what drugs the mother used, how long and how often she used them, and how soon before birth she took them.

-Some babies may need small amounts of a medicine that is like the drug the mother took during pregnancy.
-As time goes on, the baby will take smaller and smaller amounts until they can stop taking the medicine without having withdrawal symptoms.
+Some babies may need small amounts of a medicine that is like the drug they were exposed to during pregnancy.
+As time goes on, they will get smaller and smaller amounts until they can stop getting it without having withdrawal symptoms.

 How Can I Help My Baby?